xjseabrum/LING5448-OOAD/Project2 (FLGS)/README-FLGS.md

+Team members (along with version of Java that each is using):

+- Jay Seabrum (using Java JDK 16)
+- Weitung Liao (using Java JDK 16)
+- Dananjay Srinivas (using Open SDK 16)

 **You will actually find the specific comments regarding these concepts on the top of the file.
 This is a general index we made for you convenience.**